-Town's most recent accounts, released in April, showed they made a loss of nearly £16m in 2011-12 and the total debt to owner Marcus Evans rose to £72m.
+Town's most recent accounts, released in April, showed they made and the total debt to owner Marcus Evans rose to £72m.

 That means McCarthy is most likely to make loan signings to strengthen his play-off-chasing side this January in an attempt to continue to reduce costs.

 "I understand the gig and the parameters of Financial Fair Play.
 We're sticking to it," said McCarthy.